 Context: The Counselling Service is an integral part of the University's Wellbeing Support Services, a comprehensive welfare system to support students and staff at the university.
-The Counselling Service continues to hold BACP Accredited Service, awarded May 2009.
+The Counselling Service continues to hold BACP Accredited Service, originally awarded May 2009.

 Team: The Counselling Service consists of 8 (mostly 0.75 posts) core accredited counselling staff including a Deputy Head of Service, plus a full time Head of Service and two Administrators (1.65 FTE).
 The team normally includes a trainee counsellor and clinical psychology doctorate student as part of the commitment to contribute to the field of professional training.
 The Counselling Service also engages Associate Counsellors who are qualified and working towards accreditation.

 Service Delivery: As well as individual face-to-face intervention, the Counselling Service offers email counselling, group therapy, issue-based workshops and themed groups as well as a range of self-help resources.
 All team members are committed to delivering brief therapy where appropriate although there is scope to engage in some medium-term therapy work.
-The service works to a model of service delivery where no clients are pre-assessed..
-Counselling staff members are core-trained in various theoretical orientations including person-centred, intergrative and cognitive behavioural therapy; all work predominantly generically.
-Core staff supervise bank counsellors (and associates/trainees)
+The service works to a model of service delivery where no clients are pre-assessed.
+Counselling staff are core-trained in various theoretical orientations including person-centred, intergrative and cognitive behavioural therapy; all work predominantly generically.
+Core staff supervise bank counsellors (and associates/trainees).

 If you are a qualified, accredited counsellor with counselling experience, preferrably in the HE sector, you may be interested in applying.